taromakino/taromakino.github.io/_pages/about.md

 ---

 I am a Research Scientist on the Applied Team at Sakana AI.
+I work on automatic evaluation of AI agents for bespoke, real-world problems.
 Previously, I earned a Ph.D. in Data Science at the NYU Center for Data Science, advised by Kyunghyun Cho and Krzysztof Geras.
-In my research, I aim to solve diverse real-world tasks with minimal task-specific customization.

 **News**
 Mar.
 17, 2025: I defended my Ph.D. at the NYU Center for Data Science.